PBAP123/migrator/README.md

 - `~/.config/migrator/`: Configuration files
   - `config.json`: User preferences including backup location

-Backups are stored in `~/migrator_backups/` by default, but this can be customized using the command line or TUI:
+Backups are stored in `~/migrator_backups/` by default, but this can be customized using the command line:

 ```bash
 # Change the default backup location